WordPress/gutenberg/docs/how-to-guides/data-basics/4-building-a-create-page-form.md

 The `EditPageForm`  retrieved the error and progress information via the `getLastEntitySaveError`  and `isSavingEntityRecord` selectors.
 In both cases, it passed the following three arguments: `( 'postType', 'page', pageId )`.

-In `CreatePageForm`, however, we do not have a `pageId`.
+In `CreatePageForm` however, we do not have a `pageId`.
 What now?
-We skip the `pageId` argument to retrieve the information about the entity record without any id – which is the newly created one.
+We can skip the `pageId` argument to retrieve the information about the entity record without any id – this will be the newly created one.
 The `useSelect` call is thus very similar to the one from `EditPageForm`:

 ```js
 export function CreatePageForm( { onCancel, onSaveFinished } ) {